sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 205. ### How to use TypeScript in `create-react-app` application?
-     Starting from react-scripts@2.1.0 or higher, there is a built-in support for typescript.
+     Starting from react-scripts@2.1.0 or higher, there is a built-in support for typescript. i.e, `create-react-app` now supports typescript natively.
 You can just pass `--typescript` option as below
      ```bash
      npx create-react-app my-app --typescript